top of page

 OHPM's Internship Program

-Gain Work Experience Interning with Operation Hope Staff
+Gain Work Experience at Operation Hope

 OHPM'S Car Club: “More than a Vehicle”